coaxialsoftware/workspace/README.md

 Startup
 -------

-From the workspace folder call node bin/ide.js.
-Or install using npm install or link and run "workspace".
+From the workspace folder call "node bin/workspace", or install using npm install or link and run "workspace".

 Commands
 --------